PinewoodPip/epip/docs/Client/UI/OptionsInput.md

 ---@class OptionsInputKeybind
 ---@field Name string
 ---@field ID string
----@field DefaultInput1 string TODO
+---@field DefaultInput1 string?
----@field DefaultInput2 string TODO
+---@field DefaultInput2 string?
+---@field DeveloperOnly boolean?
+If true, the binding will not be visible in the UI outside of developer mode (and won't function either)

 ---@class OptionsInputSavedKeybind